STMicroelectronics/STM32Cube_MCU_Overall_Offer/README.md

 This is a new publication model for the STM32Cube MCU embedded software.Two models of publication are proposed  :
    * The monolithic **MCU Package** : all STM32Cube software modules of one STM32 MCU series are present (Drivers, Middlewares, Utilities) in an unique repo, with various examples projects.
 The usual name of a STM32MCU Package is **STM32Cubexx**, xx corresponding to the STM32 series).
 Please refer to the chapter **STM32Cube MCU Packages** below.

-   * From Q4'19, the **MCU components**, parts the MCU Packages, will be progressively delivered as individual repos, allowing the user to select and get only the required software functions.Please refer to the chapter **STM32Cube MCU Components** below.
+   * From Q4'19, the **MCU components**, parts the MCU Packages, will be progressively delivered as individual repos, allowing the user to select and get only the required software functions.
+Please refer to the chapter **STM32Cube MCU Components** below.

 Please note that a MPU offer is also proposed for the **STM32 MPU Products**.
 You can refer to the repo [STM32MPU_EmbSW_Overall_Offer](https://github.com/STMicroelectronics/STM32MPU_EmbSW_Overall_Offer)